MapsPeople/docs/src/content/cms/media-library.md

 **INSERT SCREENSHOT**

 By typing a part of a filename here, the filter will return to display all media in the Media Library containing this string of text.
 For example, typing `ima` will return all three of `LimaPeru.jpg`, `sampleImage.png` and `imaginePlease.svg`.

+To read more about connected features, check out our documentation on [Display Rules]({{  site.url }}/content/map/map-styling/display-rules.md), and how to utilise 2D models (LINK) and 3D models (LINK).